Maheer96/BaseScript/content/Leetcode Walker/Minimum Coins.md

 - For instance, to determine the number of coins needed for an amount `x`, you consider the minimum coins needed for `x - coin`, for each coin available.
   - This is because, for each coin, if we do use it, we need to find out how many more coins are required to make up the remaining `x - coin` amount

 That being said, we now know it is necessary to track the minimum number of coins needed for each amount from 0 to `amount`.
-This finally leads us toward our solution
+This finally leads us toward our solution.

 ### Solution

 The beginning to our solution lies in creating a list of length `amount + 1`, given how lists work in Python.
 We're going to initialize the list to infinity, `float('inf')`, since we assume it is impossible to make that amount with the given coins.
 Each index `i` in this list will contain the minimum number of coins required to make that amount `i`.

-Our base case would be the value of zero, given that no coins would be needed to make zero we can simply set our first index to zero.
+Our base case would be the value of zero.
+Given that no coins would be needed to make zero we can simply set our first index to `0`.
 We can also write down our given array of coins, being `[1, 3, 5]`.

 Here is our code so far: